Improve Your Safety with Blind Spot Detection | Learn How It Works

 No, not all cars have blind spot detection as a standard feature.
 Blind spot detection is a relatively new safety technology that has become more common in recent years, but it is still not standard on all vehicles.

-Blind spot detection is more commonly found on newer, higher-end vehicles, but it can also be found on some mid-range and budget models as well.
+Blind spot detection is more commonly available on newer vehicles and may also be offered on certain mid-range or budget models, depending on configuration.
 However, it's important to note that even on vehicles that do have blind spot detection, this feature may be included only in certain trim levels or as an optional extra, and not as a standard feature on all models.

 Also, some older cars may not have blind spot detection as an aftermarket option.